Aantrreksh/sql-query/sqlref/sql_reference.md

 |5     |5000  |
 |6     |6000  |
 |8     |8000  |
 {: caption="Table 38.
-Query result for example: all employees with a salary between 4000 and 8000" caption-side="bottom"}
+Query result for example: all employees with a salary in the range 4000 - 8000." caption-side="bottom"}

 ```sql
 -- all employees with a salary not between 4000 and 8000